Safeguarding Children/Child Protection Policy

 - Exact position and type of any injuries or marks seen

-- Name of the person to whom any concern was reported, with date and time; and the names of any other person present at the time
+- Exact observation of any incident including any concern was reported, with date and time; and the names of any other person present at the time

 - Any discussion held with the parent(s) (where deemed appropriate).

-These records should be signed by the person reporting this and the manager, dated and kept in a separate confidential file.
+These records should be signed by the person reporting this and the DSL/manager, dated and kept in a separate confidential file.

 If a child starts to talk to an adult about potential abuse it is important not to promise the child complete confidentiality.
 This promise cannot be kept.
 It is vital that the child is allowed to talk openly and disclosure is not forced or words put into the child’s mouth.
 As soon as possible after the disclosure details must be logged accurately.

-It may be thought necessary that through discussion with all concerned the matter needs to be raised with the local authority children’s social care team and Ofsted, and/or a Common Assessment Framework (CAF) needs to be initiated.
+It may be thought necessary that through discussion with all concerned the matter needs to be raised with the local authority children’s social care team and Ofsted..
 Staff involved may be asked to supply details of any information/concerns they have with regard to a child.
-We expect all members of staff to co-operate with the local authority children’s social care, police, and Ofsted in any way necessary to ensure the safety of the children.
+The club expects all members of staff to co-operate with the local authority children’s social care, police, and Ofsted in any way necessary to ensure the safety of the children.

 Staff must not make any comments either publicly or in private about the supposed or actual behaviour of a parent or member of staff.